rogerbinns/jia-mini-python/doc/java.rst

       to provide diagnostics to the original caller and then throw an :class:`ExecutionError` which you should not catch.

+   .. method:: String toPyString(Object o)

+      Returns a string representing the object using Python nomenclature where possible.
+For example `null` is returned as `None`, `true` as True etc.  For compound types like `dict/Map` and `list/List` the string returned notes their type and how many items are contained but does not include a string representation of the items.

+      This method is useful for generating error messages and diagnostics.

    .. class:: ExecutionError

       This class extends :class:`Exception` encapsulating errors found while executing code.